Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus: Introduction

+In previous works \cite{lacoin2019semiclassical}, the semiclassical limit of the $n$-point Liouville correlation function has been shown to be governed by the accessory parameters of a second-order Fuchsian differential equation, with the Heun equation (see, e.g., references) being a notable example.
+On the other hand, a similar description of the semiclassical limit of Liouville conformal blocks on the torus has been explored in the physics literature, where it is related to the Lamé equation

+where $\wp(z)$ is the Weierstrass elliptic function and $\mathcal{E}$ is called the \emph{accessory parameter}.
+This equation arises naturally in the study of Schr\"odinger equations with periodic potentials and has deep connections to uniformization of Riemann surfaces.

-Our objective is to understand the behavior and properties of these Liouville conformal blocks $\mathcal{G}^{\alpha}_{\gamma, P}(q)$ in the semi-classical limit $\gamma\to 0$, shedding light on the underlying probabilistic structures associated with conformal field theories on tori.
+Our objective is to understand the behavior and properties of these Liouville conformal blocks $\mathcal{G}^{\alpha}_{\gamma, P}(q)$ in the semi-classical limit $\gamma\to 0$, shedding light on the underlying probabilistic structures associated with conformal field theories on tori and the possible connection of the conformal block with the Lam\'e equation.
+Our main result shows that the semi-classical limit of $\mathcal{G}^{\alpha}_{\gamma, P}(q)$ determines this accessory parameter.
 Such a proof for all other geometries remains an open question.

-Starting from the probabilistic definition of conformal blocks on the four point sphere, one can easily adapt our methods to study their semi-classical limits.
+A crucial gap lies in establishing a systematic way of defining probabilistic conformal blocks for general Riemann surfaces and prescribed singularities; once this is achieved, our methods may be adapted to explore their semi-classical limits.

 \begin{theorem} The semi-classical limit of the conformal block $\mathcal{G}^{\alpha}_{\gamma, P}(q)$ exists and has the form